suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-condition-use-before

 Verify that the current time is BEFORE the specified time. suit-condition-use-before is used to specify the last time at which an update should be installed.
-The recipient evaluates the current time against the suit-parameter-use-before parameter ({{suit-parameter-use-before}}), which must have already been set as a parameter, encoded as seconds after 1970-01-01 00:00:00 UTC.
+The recipient evaluates the current time against the suit-parameter-use-before parameter ({{suit-parameter-use-before}}), which MUST have already been set as a parameter, encoded as seconds after 1970-01-01 00:00:00 UTC.
 Timestamp conditions MUST be evaluated in 64 bits, regardless of encoded CBOR size. suit-condition-use-before is OPTIONAL to implement.

 ## suit-condition-image-not-match